shpml/fundamentals/CONTRIBUTING.md

 ### Deployment

 Builds and deploys are handled automatically via Travis CI.
+To deploy a new version:

+1. Create a branch with the version name.
+2. Create a new release against the updated branch as the Target.
+3. Mark the new release as a pre-release and publish.
+4. The new release will trigger a build in Travis, which generates a directory in the gh-pages branch.
+This takes ~20 minutes.
+5. The new release will be available at `fundamentals.generalassemb.ly/newRelease`

 ### Additional Resources